tulimid1/tulimid1.github.io/research.md

 **Tulimieri, D. T.**, Austin, D. A., Eskander, J., Singh, T., Semrau, J. A. (2022, November 14). [*Understanding the relationship between limb position sense and oculomotor proprioceptive estimations in individuals with stroke.*]() [Poster session].
 Society for Neuroscience.

+Austin, D. S., Dixon, M., Hoh, J. E., **Tulimieri, D. T.**, Cashaback, J. G., Semrau, J. A. (2022, November 14).
+[Using a computerized tablet device to understand spatial precision and movement time of the uppper limbs in individuals who have had a stroke.]() [Poster session].
+Society for Neuroscience.

 ### 2021